 SAN storage management insights

 Editor's Note: Following are a few, selected answers from one of searchStorage's own storage networking experts, Marc Farley.
-Farley is the author of the well-known storage "bible," Building Storage Networks ,
+Farley is the author of the well-known storage "bible," Building Storage Networks , 2nd edition and president of Teach2Fish, Inc., a consulting firm specializing in IT-and storage-related issues.

 In today's Storage Management tip, Marc provides some of his insights on storage management, iSCSI and other related storage networking issues...